Syzole/Ghost-Simulator/README.txt

 - Hunters win if at least one of the hunters has identified the ghost with the evidence they have
 - Ghost wins if they have not found enough evidence to identify the ghost

+Note: The use of the house semaphore was used to make sure that the entities took turns making logging statements, so they do not interupt each other

 List of files:

 ● Ghost.c: initGhost(), moveGhost(), doNothing(), dropEvidence(), determineGhostType()